CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 # Note:

-- <del> Sep-21-2020: Currently our server is offline due to the power outage in the CMU Campus, and COVID-19 makes it difficult to access the server room.
-We will fix the issue as soon as possible.</del>
-- <del> Sep-30-2020: Unfortunately, we found that our server has been broken and we are replacing it now.
-Please wait a couple of more weeks.</del>
-- <del> Oct-5-2020: Our server is back and online now! </del>
-- <del> May-18-2021: Currently our server is offline due to our server maintenance.
-Hopefully it will be back online in this week. </del>
+- May-14-2024: We have built a mirror server at [SNU](http://vcl.snu.ac.kr/panoptic).
-- May-14-2024: If the CMU server doesn't respond, You can use the SNU endpoint adding `--snu-endpoint` option in `getData.sh` and `getData_kinoptic` scripts.
+  You may still use the original CMU server, and if the CMU server doesn't respond, You can use the SNU endpoint by simply adding `--snu-endpoint` option in `getData.sh` and `getData_kinoptic` scripts.

 # Quick start guide